Lake Sammamish

-Lake Sammamish is a freshwater lake 8 mi east of Seattle in King County, Washington, United States.
+Lake Sammamish (Lushootseed: sc̓ababš) is a freshwater lake 8 mi east of Seattle in King County, Washington, United States.
 The lake is 7 mi long and 1.5 mi wide, with a maximum depth of 105 ft and a surface area of 8 sqmi.
 It lies east of Lake Washington and west of the Sammamish Plateau, and stretches from Issaquah in the south to Redmond in the north.
 At Issaquah it is fed by Issaquah Creek, and at Redmond it drains to Lake Washington via the Sammamish River, named after the native people who once lived along its entire length.
+The Sammamish People call this lake sc̓ababš (lit; little lake).

 The 98 sqmi Lake Sammamish watershed stretches from Redmond through Bellevue, and Issaquah to Preston and Hobart, and consists of numerous creeks which flow into the lake.
 Issaquah Creek is the largest tributary, furnishing over 70% of the lake's inflow.

 Development

 The area surrounding Lake Sammamish has been, in recent times, the most rapidly growing suburban district in the Greater Seattle Metropolitan Area.
 During the late 1990s and early 2000s, the cities of Redmond, Snoqualmie, Fall City, Issaquah and Bellevue have grown substantially.
 The city of Sammamish was incorporated in 1999 because of suburban growth.